kalyanikommula/shopping-list/README.md

 | User | FK |  |
 | Product |  FK |  |
 | Quantity |  PossitiveIntegerField |  |

-# Design
-## Chosen color
-- #fff - added color to the background for category images on home page.
-- #636362 - for added to the text color on home page images
-- #ffff - added color to social media networks on footer

-## Font
-- Times New Roman', Times, serif - for description about product

 # Validation
 ## HTML